kaisalmen/WWOBJLoader/README.md

 `OBJLoader2` contains all features of the existing `OBJLoader` and it has to .
 These are some interesting POIs:
 - `OBJLoader2.parse` method accepts arraybuffer or string as input.
 Text processing is approx. 15-20 pecent slower
 - `OBJLoader2.parseAsync` only accepts arraybuffer as input as buffer is passed to worker.
-- Face N-Gons are now support supported
+- Face N-Gons are supported
-- Indexed rendering is now available, but `OBJLoader2` must it must be switched on via `setUseIndices` (see example **OBJLoader2 basic usage** below).
+- Indexed rendering is now available, but `OBJLoader2` must it must be switched on via `setUseIndices` (see `useLoadSync` in example **OBJLoader2 usage options** below).
 - `OBJLoader2` must now be re-instantiated every time it is used, but caching of worker code via `WorkerSupport` and `LoaderDirector` is available
 - `ConsoleLogger` now encapsulates all console logging.
 Logging can be fully deactivated or switched to debug mode (issue #15)
 - Progress callbacks provide numerical values to indicate overall progress of download or parsing (issue #16)
 - New mesh detection solely relies on 'v' and 'f' occurrences. 'o' and 'g' are meta information, that no longer drive the decision (issue #21)
 - Multi-Materials are created when needed
 - Flat smoothing defined by "s 0" or "s off" is supported and Multi-Material is created when one object/group defines both smoothing groups equal and not equal to zero.
+- Multiple mesh definitions within one group are supported (issue #27)
+- Negative face indices are now supported (issue #28)

 ### Directing the symphony
 `LoaderDirector` is able to create a configurable amount of `OBJLoader2` via reflection just by providing parameters.
 It is now able to direct all loaders that over automation via `run` and use `WorkerSupport` to allow running the `Parser` in a web worker.
 An instruction queue is fed and all workers created will work to deplete it once they have been started.